The power of hyper-personalization

 It’s also one less thing for the local centres to worry about, knowing that head office have email marketing covered so they can focus on caring for customers – and their cars.

 In order to build a hyper-personalized email programme, you need accurate data first and foremost, smart workflows, an innovative ESP, clever creative and a trusting client partner with an ambition to push the limits.

-According to research, 40.7% of marketing professionals are focusing more on personalisation than any other email trend (Litmus).
+According to research, 40.7% of marketing professionals are focusing more on personalization than any other email trend (Litmus).
 And with the results we saw for Toyota, it’s easy to see why.

 Strong partnerships are a crucial element of hyper-personalization success so if you’re looking for somebody to help you on your journey, get in touch.

 ‘Brands that have resisted the personalization wave will find their reliance on one-size-fits-all email might shut them out of the inbox as customers grow more apathetic to their messages.’